-Improvado's role in HIPAA compliance focuses on maintaining privacy and protecting patient information from unauthorized access and usage.
-This is achieved by giving admin users full control over who gets access to patient data and what they can do with the data accessible by them.
+On a high level, Improvado's role in HIPAA compliance focuses on maintaining privacy and protecting patient information from unauthorized access and usage.
+This is achieved by giving admin users full control over who gets access to patient data and what they can do with the data accessible to them.

-However, as a marketing analytics tool with over 500 data connectors, staying compliant from its own end is not enough.
+As mentioned above, HIPAA compliance is maintained by both parties.
+In the case of Improvado, a marketing analytics tool with over 500 data connectors, staying compliant from its own end is not enough.
 To ensure that your entire healthcare marketing stack is HIPAA-compliant, you must ensure that all of your data sources comply with established privacy and security rules.
-This is because if one of your data sources falls short in security, accountability, and privacy, your entire marketing stack will be affected, and HIPAA could penalize your business for violations.
+This is because if one of your data sources falls short in security, accountability, and privacy, your entire marketing stack will be affected, and it can lead to penalties for compliance violations.

 Google Analytics is the most widely-used analytics platform in the health industry.

 But here’s the kicker: Google Analytics is not compliant right out of the box.
 To make the platform fit for use within the rules of HIPAA, you must make some adjustments (more on that soon).

 Google is well-known across all industries because it offers high-quality functionalities at zero cost.
 But here’s why you can’t use it to collect PHI:

 - Google stores all tracked data in databases located across the world and offers neither on-premise hosting nor bespoke data residency services.
 Thus, covered entities have no control over where their patient data will be stored.
 HIPAA sees this as a breach of accountability.

 - Google uses all data within its systems to create new services, improve existing offerings, and create personalized advertising experiences.
 Using a covered entity’s PHI for Google’s scale of operations can cause a serious violation of HIPAA regulations.

 Then how do healthcare organizations use Google Analytics?